David Singmaster: Singmaster's conjecture

 In combinatorial number theory, Singmaster's conjecture states that there is a finite upper bound on the number of times a number other than 1 can appear in Pascal's triangle.
 Paul Erdős suspected that the conjecture is true, but thought it would probably be very difficult to prove.
 The empirical evidence is consistent with the proposition that the smallest upper bound is 8.

 Media appearances

-In November 1981, Singmaster appeared on the scifi-themed BBC puzzle show The Adventure Game.
+In November 1981, Singmaster appeared on the sci-fi-themed BBC puzzle show The Adventure Game.
 From 1998 to 1999 he was a frequent panelist on the BBC Radio 4 show Puzzle Panel.

 Personal life and death

 Singmaster was married twice, the second time to Deborah in 1972.
 They had one daughter, Jessica, adopted in 1976.

 Singmaster died on 13 February 2023, at the age of 84.